 In brief, you need to set the environment variable in two different places:

 - In a postactivate script for it to work in Bash consoles

 - In your WSGI file for it to work in the web app itself.

-For your web app itself: set the environment variable in your WSGI file
+For your web app itself: loading your .env file in your WSGI file

-This will ensure the environment variable is available to the worker processes that are actually serving your web application, live on the Internet.
+This will ensure the environment variables is available to the worker processes that are actually serving your web application, live on the Internet.